-- 2. Details (Continued) - b.
+- b.
 Description.
 Please describe the States procedures regarding direct and indirect marketing by answering the following questions, if applicable. - 1.
-The State prohibits or limits MCOs/PIHPs/PAHPs/PCCMs/selective contracting FFS providers from offering gifts or other incentives to potential enrollees.
+The State prohibits or limits MCOs/PIHPs/PAHPs/PCCMs/selective contracting FFS providers from

 Please explain any limitation or prohibition and how the State monitors this: